Annapolis, Maryland Trust and Estate Administration Attorney

 If you establish a revocable living trust, you will act as the trustee while you are alive and well.
 In the trust agreement, you would name a successor trustee to take over after you pass away, and your heirs would be the beneficiaries.

-A living trust is one of many different types of trusts used in the field of estate planning.
-If you use a different trust, we can provide the same assistance level when it is being administered.
+Keep in mind, a living trust is just one of many different types of trusts used in the field of estate planning.
+If you use a different trust, such as a special needs trust, charitable trust, or any other type of trust, we can provide the same level of assistance when it is being administered.

 How a Trust and Estate Administration Attorney in Maryland Can Help

 Equipping the services of a skilled attorney with common sense in all aspects of estate planning and administration can be crucial for families dealing with the aftermath of their loved one’s death.
 It can provide them with the peace of mind and confidence that comes with knowing their loved one’s final wishes will be carried out in the way they intended.